Facepunch Studios: Rust

-Rust is an online multiplayer survival game, based on games such as Trident Survival and Dust / Lost.
+Rust is an online multiplayer survival game, based on games such as DayZ.
 Rust's inception stemmed from Facepunch's frustration with DayZ's gameplay; inheriting its cruel player versus player model and Minecraft's crafting and building aspects.
 Rust's grand concept was to develop a game where the players would be able to mold the environment: hunting, scavenging, gathering, and looting for survival; and players themselves impeding or assisting each other's success.

 Although the game has been criticised for being too brutal, Facepunch Studios has intimated that an artificial scoreboard, encouraging players to "play nice", would be to the detriment of the game: "There shouldn't be a system hanging around forcing people to be good.
 It removes a lot of gameplay fun."

 Rust sold over 150,000 copies in its first two weeks.
 Garry's Mod, in comparison, only sold 34,000 in two weeks.
 By 2017, it had sold over five million.
 The game officially released out of early access in February 2018.
 Facepunch stopped selling the Linux version of Rust in July 2018 and had officially dropped support for it by August 2019.

 Facepunch paired up with video game studio Double Eleven in 2016 to begin work on a console version of Rust.
 The developers struggled with performance and optimization of the game due to the difference between PC and console hardware.
 A pre-order beta test took place between 23 April and 6 May 2021, allowing for players to experience the console version before its expected release on 20 May 2021.

 The game has three additional content packs for purchase, the "Instruments Pack", the "Sunburn Pack" and the "Voice Props Pack".
 The Instruments Pack was released on 5 December 2019, featuring a variety of instruments to play in game.
 The instruments are compatible with real-life MIDI devices, allowing players to record their music.
 This was the first paid DLC Facepunch has released for Rust.
 Released on 9 July 2020, the Sunburn Pack grants access to various cosmetic and building options for players.
 The Voice Props Pack being released on 1 July 2021, offers a variety of disco-themed items, some sound recording capabilities and dance gestures.